gvwilson/sensibleadventures/shapers/story.md

     -   The lower corridor is cold instead of cool
     -   Emergency lights turn on automatically
         -   Maddy waits to hear Patient's voice, but it doesn't come
+    -   First stop is labeled "Armory #4", which makes her think of Dockety's arm
+        -   But inside are canisters with caution labels
     -   Explores a bit until she finds another control room, empty and waiting
     -   A diffident little cleaning bot comes out to dust
         -   Rolls under a desk and lifts it hydraulically